Guidance to help provide free meals to disadvantaged 16 to 18 year old students in further education (FE) funded institutions.

 Institutions are responsible for deciding what evidence they accept for free meals and how recent it is.
 However, they must ensure they can evidence that only students who meet the eligibility criteria for free meals each year receive them.
 Where institutions have used their discretion to make cash payments which are outside the specified criteria set out in this document, they must ensure these are recorded.

 Administration and allocation of free meal funding is subject to institutions normal governance and audit regimes.
 Free meals funding is also subject to assurance as part of the normal assurance arrangements for 16 to 19 education and training.
-Institutions should note that, following an audit, EFA might recover funding where free meals payments are found to have been made to ineligible students.
+Institutions should note that, following an audit, ESFA might recover funding where free meals payments are found to have been made to ineligible students.

 Further information about healthy eating to help with further education free meal provision can be found at the following websites.